Blazer, workwear jacket, matching pants... to discover the presentation of our new sets with original shapes and materials, click here !

 The fabric is slightly fluffy, almost like a flannel, so it is very comfortable to wear.

-Precisely, for the wearing possibilities, it obviously fits very well into casual outfits thanks to its polo shape and its patch pocket, but also give it a chance in more dressy outfits: with a blazer, a nice overshirt in wool, or even a thick cardigan.
+Precisely, for the wearing possibilities, it obviously fits very well in casual outfits thanks to its polo shape and its patch pocket, but also give it a chance in more formal outfits: with a blazer, a beautiful wool overshirt, or even a very thick cardigan.

-In terms of finishes, we find our usual mother-of-pearl buttons as well as our famous hidden button-down collar, to have a beautiful outfit in all circumstances.
+In terms of finishing, we find our usual mother-of-pearl buttons as well as our famous hidden button-down collar, for a beautiful outfit in all circumstances.

 Narita Shirt ID Card